5jt/dyalog-cookbook/manuscript/12-Scheduled-Tasks.md

 A> # Shuffle test cases
 A>
 A> At the time of writing (2017-07) the sequence of the test cases relies on alphabetical order and is therefore predictable.
-On the to-do list for the `Tester` class is a topic: Add option that makes the test framework shuffle the test cases so that the order of execution is not predictable anymore.
+On the to-do list for the `Tester` class is a topic: Add an option that makes the test framework shuffle the test cases so that the order of execution is not predictable anymore.

 ## Create a Scheduled Task